tendermint/tendermint/docs/architecture/adr-082-data-companion-api.md

 - Paves the way toward greater architectural simplification of Tendermint so it can focus on its core duty, consensus, while still facilitating existing use cases.
+- Allows us to eventually separate out non-operator-focused RPC functionality from Tendermint entirely, allowing the RPC to scale independently of the consensus engine.
 - Can be rolled out as experimental and opt-in in a non-breaking way.
 - The broad nature of what the API publishes lends itself to reasonable long-term stability.

 ### Negative

+- Keeping existing Tendermint functionality would involve operators having to run an additional process, which increases operational complexity.
 - It is unclear at present as to the impact of the requirement to publish large quantities of block/result data on the speed of block execution.
 This should be quantified in production networks as soon as this feature can be rolled out